hungle913/liri-node-app/README.md

 ## Introduction

 LIRI-Bot is a Node app.
 LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and RecognitionInterface.
 LIRI is a command line node app that takes in parameters provided by the user and gives back data requested.

+# Liri Setup

+1. Clone the repository
+2. Run npm install.
+This will install the 4 following packages...
+    -Node-Spotify-API
+    -Axios (This module will be used to get the IMDB and BandsInTown API data) -Moment
+    -DotENV
+3. Create a .env file in the same directory as the rest of the files.
+In the .env file please add the following - '# Spotify API keys'

+        'SPOTIFY_ID=your-spotify-ID-here'

+        'SPOTIFY_SECRET=your-spotify-secret-here'